-Within the energy transition ecosystem-of-actors, diverse stakeholders must familiarise themselves with a range of complex and specialist topics, for example the techincal, legal social and environmental aspects of grid development; new technologies; consultation processes; energy policy at national, regional and EU level and many more.
+Within the energy transition ecosystem-of-actors, diverse stakeholders must familiarise themselves with a range of complex and specialist topics.
+These include the technical, legal, social and environmental aspects of grid development; new technologies; consultation processes; energy policy at national, regional and EU level and many more.
 Video material can offer a source of information which is widely-accessible to specialist and non-specialist audiences alike.
-We are happy to share the first two videos produced under this series: 'Grids and the Environment' and 'Electrification and Flexibility'.
+In 2020, we launched the first two videos produced under this series: 'Grids and the Environment' and 'Electrification and Flexibility'.
+Following their success, we are proud to share two new videos: 'Why do we need electricity grids?' and 'Offshore wind energy infrastructure and biodiversity'.

 Electrification and flexibility are two terms which often come up in discussions about the energy transition.
 But what do these terms mean?
 In this video, we delve into what it means to 'electrify' sectors which have previously been reliant on fossil fuels, such as transport, and the system flexibility which these transformations enable.
 How can we balance supply and demand in a system based on variable renewable sources?
 What is demand response?
 What is the role of the grid?
 And what additional role do electric vehicles play?
 Find the answers to these questions and more in this video, 'Electrification and Flexibility'.